OpenHPS/openhps-core/README.md

 An absolute location is a fixed location.
 This can be anything ranging from a cartesian coordinate to a geographical coordinate or even celestial coordinate, but all objects using an absolute location have the same origin.

-### DataService
+### Server
-A data service is a way to keep data between data frames or different models.
+A service is a way to keep data between data frames or different models.
 The implementation can be made to be persistent or temporary.